Summary

 Clinical features

-- Usually asymptomatic unless complications occur
+- Usually asymptomatic (incidental finding)

 - Adnexal mass that is sometimes palpable